rsheets/jailbreakr/README.md

 * low level packages:
   - googlesheets
-  - excelr
+  - rexcel
   - these depend on linen, and will have to provide things like ids and filenames to satisfy all the features that linen will do.

 * jailbreakr
-  - uses output in linen format that is provided by googlesheets or excelr
+  - uses output in linen format that is provided by googlesheets or rexcel

 # Ideas